This is Post 17 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The hara, like most of the chakras (all except the first and seventh), is usually understood to be not a single point but an axis that runs through the body emerging from the field of the body at the front and back, and having the same polarity at both ends.
 In women, this hara axis passes through the uterus or womb.
 Not surprisingly therefore, the experience of a woman, as a deepening alignment with Consciousness occurs, is that the hara is sometimes associated with a ‘womb energy’ in women, and with a distinctively feminine spiritual creativity, that is not necessarily associated with physical gestation and birth of a child – but can be.

 When a woman consistently rests as Consciousness, she enters into a process of empowerment where the energy of her Mental Body becomes expansive – and expresses itself as confidence and creative power.
-An important dimension of her new self-assurance, is an objectivity or non-reactivity – qualities that reflect the Equanimity of Consciousness.
+An important dimension of her new self-assurance, is an objectivity or non-reactivity – personal qualities that reflect the Equanimity of the objective and collective Consciousness.
 As she learns to rest as Consciousness, she finds that to a much greater degree than before, her opinions are not ‘received’ opinions or merely reactions, but instead are arising from a generous mental creativity and wisdom that arises naturally in her as the Mental Body is brought into alignment with, and purified by, Consciousness.

 Gender Polarity of the Mental Body – for Clarity and Well-being